-8. Post it Notes
+8. Post-It Notes

 They are also fun to stick all over everything as a way to entertain a toddler on a plane.
 Do not cheap out and buy cheap ones.
-I suggest sticking to the“Post-it”brand. they are only a few dollars anyway, but when I have bought the cheap ones the glue us not good and they will not re-stick or half the glue ends up still on the next piece of paper!
+I suggest sticking to the Post-it brand.
+They are a bit more expensive but when I have bought the cheap ones the glue is not good and they will not re-stick or half the glue ends up still on the next piece of paper!

 Whether it be farm animals, dinosaurs or bugs, it is something new and fun for the kids to use their imagination.
-You can get them in a handy tube like the photo above, or check out the local dollar store.
+You can get them in a handy tube so they can be packed up and carried easily!

 10. Imaginetics Magnet Board